How to Increase Your Chances of Having Twins

 Medications that increase the chances of having twins

-To be clear, there’s no medication you can take to magically get pregnant with multiples, but there are noticeable associations.
-Medications and hormones given during fertility treatments can have an impact on hyperstimulation of the ovaries.
+To be clear, there’s no medication you can take to magically get pregnant with multiple babies, but there are noticeable associations.
+Medications and hormones given during fertility treatments can have an impact on the hyperstimulation of the ovaries.
 The ovaries are triggered by hormones to release an egg every month for ovulation.
 When fertility medications trigger or create the necessary hormones, the ovaries can be hyperstimulated, potentially releasing numerous eggs in one cycle, and resulting in a multiple pregnancy.
 Some medications that may increase the chances of hyperstimulation include:

 - Clomiphene: An estrogen modulator that requires a prescription, clomiphene is commonly given to women struggling with infertility.
 Of pregnant women that used clomiphene, about 5% to 12% bear twins, and under 1% bear triplets or more.